trashhalo/go-crud/README.md

 # Go Crud

 Proof of concept building an old school app with no javascript in golang.
 Forms.
 Flash.
 Templates.
+Oh My.

 # Technology
 1. Http - native